Straightedge and compass construction: Impossible constructions

 The ancient Greeks thought that the construction problems they could not solve were simply obstinate, not unsolvable.
 With modern methods, however, these straightedge-and-compass constructions have been shown to be logically impossible to perform.
-(The problems themselves, however, are solvable, and the Greeks knew how to solve them without the constraint of working only with straightedge and compass.)

 Squaring the circle

 The most famous of these problems, squaring the circle, otherwise known as the quadrature of the circle, involves constructing a square with the same area as a given circle using only straightedge and compass.